TrossenRobotics/agilex_bunker_pro_docs/_sources/index.rst

     :width: 400px
     :align: center

-The AgileX BUNKER PRO is a high-precision drive-by-wire mobile robot chassis development platform.
+The AgileX Robotics BUNKER PRO is a high-precision drive-by-wire mobile robot chassis development platform.
 It boasts superb off-road performance and a very high IP rating of IP67.
 The advanced suspension system and reinforced shock absorbers bring a unique anti-collision design to tackle challenging real-world environments.
 With accessible hardware interfaces and the strong payload capacity of the BUNKER PRO, industry, academia, and research-focused developers can easily develop autonomous robot applications in complex environments, such as inspections, exploration, unmanned transportation, and more.
 The BUNKER PRO can be interfaced with external devices using a CAN interface.
 C++ and ROS packages are available for further secondary development.

 What's Here
 ===========